North Korea says heart attack, not nerve agent, killed Kim Jong-nam

 Malaysian officials say two women smeared VX nerve agent — a banned chemical weapon — on Kim’s face as he waited for a flight at Kuala Lumpur’s airport on Feb.
 13. Kim died within 20 minutes, authorities say.
 No bystanders reported falling ill.

 The women, who were caught on grainy surveillance video, have been charged with murder.
-Both say they were duped into thinking they were playing a harmless prank and did not know they were handling a lethal toxin.
+Both say they were duped into thinking they were playing a harmless prank.

 Malaysia’s autopsy finding that VX nerve agent killed Kim boosted speculation that North Korea orchestrated the attack.
 Experts say the oily poison was almost certainly produced in a sophisticated state weapons laboratory.